nozzlegear/upstream-addon-bundler/README.md

 5. Click **Run workflow**

 The setup workflow will:
+- Fetch and merge all files from the upstream repository (replacing template files like README.md, LICENSE, etc.)
-- Configure the upstream remote
+- Create a `.upstream-repo` file containing the upstream repository URL
-- Update the sync workflow with the upstream URL
+- Restore the workflow files to enable automation
 - Trigger the initial sync
 - Create the first release

 ### 3. Verify Setup

 Check that:
+- A `.upstream-repo` file exists in your repository root
-- The sync workflow has been updated with your upstream URL
+- The repository contains the addon files from upstream
 - The initial sync has completed
 - A release has been created